TuhinM-6809/TuhinM_BlueStampPortfolio/index.md

 # Arduino Starter Project

-**Don't forget to replace the text below with the embedding for your milestone video.
-Go to Youtube, click Share -> Embed, and copy and paste the code to replace what's below.**

-<iframe width="560" height="315" src="https://www.youtube.com/embed/CaCazFBhYKs" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/MTDgItoHk8w?si=aqH-RLGaW8Hp8VCv" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

 The Arduino Starter Project provided a basic foundation for learning soldering and coding with Arduino.
 As part of the project, I built a Proto Shield for the Arduino UNO.
 This Proto Shield featured a reset button, resistors, LEDs, and rails for wire inputs.
 Using the Proto Shield, the Arduino UNO, and breadboard I built a circuit with a LED that was controlled by a button.
 I coded this button and LED using Arduino IDE, an application that uploaded code to the Arduino UNO.
 I used conditional statements to detect button presses and translate the result gained into a signal to turn the LED on or off.